-Our Foundation Certificate in African History and Political Thought is the first qualification of its kind allowing students to study part-time anywhere in the world.
+Our Foundation Certificate in African History is the first qualification of its kind in the world allowing students to study such an academically rigorous course part-time from anywhere in the world.

 In this article, we discuss:

 - Lectures and Tutorials

 Using a combination of live lectures and tutorials, deep readings, knowledge questions, and essay assignments, students will explore the depth and breadth of African history on the continent and in the diaspora.